ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/getting_started.md

 ### [Hardware Setup](#hardware-setup)

-1. `Check the Part List` : The OpenManipulator-X only contains the parts required to configure the OpenManipulator body.
+1. `Check the Part List` : The OpenManipulator-X only contains the parts required to configure the OpenManipulator-X body.
 For controlling and operating the OpenManipulator-X, the optional parts is necessary.
 Please check [the part list page](/docs/en/platform/openmanipulator_x/assembly/#part-list), prepare the every requaired parts.
 The [SMPS 12V5A](http://en.robotis.com/shop_en/item.php?it_id=903-0124-200) is necessary to supply the 12V power to the dynamixels of OpenManipulator-X. The [Base Plate-02](http://en.robotis.com/shop_en/item.php?it_id=905-0026-000) is used to secure the OpenManipulator-X to the workspace.